-- The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault or stalking has occurred; - Information about how the institution will protect the confidentiality of victims and other necessary parties; - A statement that the institution will provide written notification to students and employees about victim services within the institution and in the community; - A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and supportive measures; and - An explanation of the procedures for institutional disciplinary action.
+- The procedures victims should follow if a crime of interpersonal violence has occurred; - Information about how the institution will protect the confidentiality of victims and other necessary parties; - A statement that the institution will provide written notification to students and employees about victim services within the institution and in the community; - A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and protective measures; and - An explanation of the procedures for institutional disciplinary action.

-In addition, the UNH CREO Director & Title IX Coordinator will be informed of all reports and will coordinate, as appropriate, with the police, Community standards office and other campus staff only on a need-to-know basis.
+In addition, the UNH CREO Director/Title IX Coordinator will be informed of all reports and will coordinate, as appropriate, with the police, Community Standards office and other campus staff only on a need-to-know basis.